Stuffed Grape Leaves

 - about 20 threads of saffron no need to count it exactly

-- 1 lb 90/10 ground beef
+- 1 lb 80/20 ground beef

 - 1/2 cup chopped parsley

-- 1 cup rice + 2 cups water
+- 2 cups filtered water

 - 1/2 cup freshly squeezed lemon juice

 - Boil the grape leaves for 5 minutes, then drain.
 This softens the grape leaves and make them easier to roll.
+Set aside.

-- Add the chopped parsley, rice + water, and another 1/4 tsp of salt.
+- Add the chopped parsley, rice, water, and another 1/2 tsp salt.
 Cover the pot with a lid and cook for about 20 minutes until the water has been absorbed.
 The rice should be al dente but not completely cooked.
 Remove the pot from the heat.

 - Place a spoonful of filling into each grape leaf, and roll it up by bringing up the bottom, folding over the sides, and rolling it like a burrito.
-Place the stuffed grape leaf in the bottom of a pot.
+Place each finished piece into the bottom of a large 12" pot.
 Repeat with the remaining filling and pack the grape leaves snugly together in a single layer.
-If your stuffed grape leaves must overflow into a second layer, that’s fine, just try to keep them tightly together so they don’t roll open during the final cooking.
+It's okay if the pot fills up and you need to do a second layer, just try to keep them tightly together so they don’t roll open during the final cooking.

 - Pour over the freshly squeezed lemon juice and simmer on low heat, covered, for 30 minutes.